dumux/dumux/examples/1ptracer/doc/intro.md

 The primary variable of this model is the mass fraction $`X^\kappa`$.
 We apply the same spatial discretization as in the single pahse model and use the implicit Euler method for time discretization.
 For more information, have a look at the dumux handbook.

-In the following, we take a close look at the files containing the setup: At first, boundary conditions and spatially distributed parameters are set in `problem_1p.hh` and `spatialparams_1p.hh`, respectively, for the single phase model and subsequently in `problem_tracer.hh` and `spatialparams_tracer.hh` for the tracer model.
+In the following, we take a close look at the files containing the set-up: At first, boundary conditions and spatially distributed parameters are set in `problem_1p.hh` and `spatialparams_1p.hh`, respectively, for the single phase model and subsequently in `problem_tracer.hh` and `spatialparams_tracer.hh` for the tracer model.
 Afterwards, we show the different steps for solving the model in the source file `main.cc`.
 At the end, we show some simulation results.